Generic Name: paclitaxel protein-bound (PAK li TAX el PRO teen-bound)

 bone marrow suppression.

-Use birth control to prevent pregnancy while you are receiving paclitaxel protein-bound, whether you are a man or a woman.
+Use birth control to prevent pregnancy while you are receiving this medicine, whether you are a man or a woman.
 Paclitaxel protein-bound use by either parent may cause birth defects.
 Follow your doctor's instructions about how long to prevent pregnancy after your treatment ends.

-It is not known whether paclitaxel protein-bound passes into breast milk or if it could harm a nursing baby.
+It is not known whether this medicine passes into breast milk or if it could harm a nursing baby.
 You should not breast-feed while you are receiving paclitaxel protein-bound.

 How is paclitaxel protein-bound given?